donkirkby/chess-kit/docs/new_rules.md

 your opponent.

 #### Special Cases
-After castling, you may use both the king and the rook for booster moves, if they are both boosted.
+You may not castle, if either the king or the rook is boosted.
 During castling, you may not move your king through squares that could be attacked by booster moves.
 You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.

 Hobbled pieces do not move two spaces on their first move.
 You may capture a pawn en passant at the usual square after a regular move of two squares.
 You may